 17. Baby Pygmy Marmoset

-- A baby pygmy marmoset has just about 15 grams weight at the time of birth.
+- A baby pygmy marmoset has just about 15 grams of weight at the time of birth.

-- For the initial two weeks, the babies totally depend on parents to survive.
+- For the initial two weeks, the babies depend on their parents to survive.

-- Mothers nurse the babies while fathers carrying them on their backs.
+- Mothers nurse the babies while fathers carry them on their backs.

-- Baby pygmy marmoset is weaned at the age of 2 to 3 months.
+- The baby pygmy marmoset is weaned at the age of 2 to 3 months.